XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-03.md

    RS: RAN Slice
    CS: Core Slice
 ~~~
-{: #Figure2 title="IETF network slices in distributed RAN deployment"}
+{: #Figure2 title="IETF Network Slices in Distributed RAN Deployment"}

 ##IETF Network Slices in Centralized RAN Deployment

-In general, the RAN network consists of network functions for processing the radio signal and transmitting/receiving the radio signal.
-As shown in {{Figure3}}, in Centralized RAN deployment, two groups of network functions exit; NFs1 and NFs2 where NFs2 processes the carrier signal and is connected to the transport network and NFs1 transmit and receive the radio signal that is transmitted over the air from and to the end user equipment (UE).
-In Centralized RAN, network functions NFs1 and NFs2 are separated by a transport network TN3 called fronthaul network (FH).
-In this deployment a 5G E2E network slice contain of RAN and CN slices and one or more IETF network slices INS1, INS2 and INS3.
-INS1 and INS2 are identical to the IETF network slices shown in {{Figure2}}.
-However, the IETF network slices INS3 needed across RAN network to provide the connectivity among NFs1 and NFs2.
+In general, the RAN consists of NFs for processing the radio signal and transmitting/receiving the radio signal.
+As shown in {{Figure3}}, in Centralized RAN deployment, two groups of NFs exit: NFs1 and NFs2 where NFs2 processes the carrier signal and are connected to the Transport Network and NFs1 transmit and receive the radio signal that is transmitted over the air from and to the end User Equipment (UE).

+In Centralized RAN, NFs1 and NFs2 are interconnected by a Transport Network "TN3" called fronthaul network (FH).
+In the deployment example shown in {{Figure3 }}, a 5G E2E Network Slice invoves RAN and CN slices and one or more IETF Network Slices INS1, INS2, and INS3.
+INS1 and INS2 are similar to the IETF Network Slices shown in {{Figure2}}.
+However, the IETF Network Slices INS3 needed across RAN to provide the connectivity among NFs1 and NFs2.

 ~~~